Sysco Dividend Stock Analysis

 Sysco has a lower rating as compared to most quality dividend paying companies.
 They are rated BBB+ and A3 by S&P and Moody’s, respectively.
 As indicated in the chart below, that is still investment grade, but with moderate credit risk.

-Sysco holds a mid-size position in my dividend stock portfolio.
+Sysco stock holds a mid-size position in my dividend investing portfolio.
 And I would be interested in adding to that position below $60 per share.

 DIVIDEND STOCK INVESTING THROUGH EMPEROR INVESTMENTS